 July 14th-17th, 2017

-However, It’s not the organization in Spain that approves business plans.
-Here’s a short list of the four other organizations that you can contact:
+However, it’s not the only organization in Spain that approves business plans.
+Here’s a small list of the four other organizations that you can contact:

 - Federación Nacional de Asociaciones de Empresarios y Trabajadores Autónomos (ATA)